- Microcephaly is a condition where a baby is born with a small head or the head stops growing after birth.

 - There are no specific tests to determine if a baby will be born with microcephaly, but ultrasound scans in the third trimester of pregnancy can sometimes identify the problem.

 - There is no specific treatment for microcephaly.

 Microcephaly is a condition where a baby has a head size much smaller compared with other babies of the same age and sex.
 Head size is an important measurement to monitor a child’s brain growth.
 The severity of microcephaly ranges from mild to severe.
 Microcephaly can be present at birth (congenital) or may develop postnatally (acquired).

 Scope of the problem

 Microcephaly is a rare condition.
 Reported estimate incidence of microcephaly has wide variation due to the differences in the definition and target population.
-Although not proven, researchers are studying a potential link between this surge in microcephaly cases and Zika virus infection.

 Early diagnosis of microcephaly can sometimes be made by fetal ultrasound.
 Ultrasounds have the best diagnosis possibility if they are made at the end of the second trimester, around 28 weeks, or in the third trimester of pregnancy.
 Often diagnosis is made at birth or at a later stage.

 Babies should have their head circumference measured in the first 24 hours after birth and compared with WHO growth standards.
 The result will be interpreted in relation to the gestational age of the baby, and also the baby’s weight and length.
 Suspected cases should be reviewed by a paediatrician, have brain imaging scans, and have their head circumference measured at monthly intervals in early infancy and compared with growth standards.
 Doctors should also test for known causes of microcephaly.